Bulk Simulation

 After defining the materials, we can now create an OLED stack by defining the layers.
 Here, we will be using only a single layer in order to model the bulk material behavior.

-The remaining sections of the stack editor relate to the excitonic processes, so we can leave these alone for now.
+The remaining (empty) tables of the (lengthy) Stack page relate to the excitonic processes, so we can leave these alone for now.

 Create a Parameter Set

 Having created an OLED stack, we will now configure the simulation settings.
-Navigate to the Parameter Sets tab and select the New Parameter Set option.
+Navigate to the Parameters page and push the New from preset button.

 You will be prompted to select a template.
 As we are modeling a bulk material, select the Periodic Box.
 This will automatically configure some of the presets required for the bulk simulation.